 The bottomfish fisheries in Hawaii target an assemblage of species from the taxonomic groups Lutjanidae (Snappers), Serranidae (Groupers), Carangidae (Jacks), and Lethrinidae (Emperors).
 The seamount groundfish fishery when extant targeted the armorhead (Pseudopentaceros richardsoni) and the alfonsin (Beryx splendens).
-Table 1 presents the management unit species (MUS) which are listed under the Bottomfish and Seamount Groundfish FMP.
+The following table presents the management unit species (MUS) which are listed under the Bottomfish and Seamount Groundfish FMP.